 So maybe you got snookered by a Walmart employee.
 Or you saw a vase with a plant and a betta in it at the craft store and were thrilled that you could get a fish that only needed as much care as a plant.

 But that was then.
 Now, somebody took you aside and quietly let you know there’s a problem.
-Or maybe you googled your new betta fish on a whim, and now you don’t know what to do, because you now know that your setup is a fishy torture chamber.
+Or maybe you googled your new betta fish on a whim, and now you don’t know what to do, because your setup is a fishy torture chamber.

 Whoops.
 Now what?